-When you mentor, you really get to know and understand their personality, learning style and goals, which can set you up to offer richer, more relevant advice over time.
+When you mentor, you really get to know and understand mentee's personalities, learning styles and goals, which can set you up to offer richer, more relevant advice over time.

 Weekly group activities focus on skills development in the areas of communication, decision-making and cooperation through fun and interactive group and activities.
-As a UTM student mentor, share their worldviews, experiences, and knowledge to youth who are facing adversity or just trying to navigate life.
+As a UTM student mentor, share your worldviews, experiences, and knowledge with youth who are facing adversity or just trying to navigate life.

-For all questions and feedback regarding Black Youth Mentorship, please contact:
+For all questions and feedback regarding BIGs on Campus Youth Mentorship, please contact: